Shelter Dog Meal Donation Count:

 Homeopathic and Holistic Medicine

-Diane Monsein Levitan, VMD, Diplomat of the American College of Veterinary Internal Medicine, has received worldwide recognition as founder and first owner of the Center for Specialized Veterinary Care and The Compassionate Care Center.
+The first problem with these terms is that there is no clear definition of their meaning, what they involve, or the methods used by different vets.
+Diane Monsein Levitan, VMD, Diplomat of the American College of Veterinary Internal Medicine, has received worldwide recognition as the founder and first owner of the Center for Specialized Veterinary Care and The Compassionate Care Center.

-There appears to be no credentials for homeopathic and holistic specialists from the American Veterinary Medical Association (AVMA).
-And in 2013 the AVMA purposed a policy (which is now being called a consideration) that “homeopathy is an ineffective practice and that its use as a veterinary therapy be discouraged.” (www.avma.org) But, as Dr. Levitan points out, they do not define what they see as homeopathic treatments.
+The American Veterinary Medical Association (AVMA) appears to have no credentials for homeopathic and holistic specialists.
+In 2013, the AVMA adopted a policy (which is now being called a consideration) that “homeopathy is an ineffective practice and that its use as a veterinary therapy be discouraged” (www.avma.org).
+But, as Dr. Levitan points out, the AVMA does not define what it sees as homeopathic treatments.

 Instead, the AVMA’s only policy page on alternative medicines is short and vague: